Isabel Fothergill Smith: Education

 Given her family's background within education, Isabel thought she would have no issue pursuing her studies at any institute she saw as fit.
 However, after her father's death in 1909, financial hardships made any such opportunity uncertain.
 A cousin whose sister studied at Bryn Mawr College funded the opportunity for Isabel to pursue a bachelor's degree at the same institute.
 For the 1918–19 school year, Isabel Smith is listed as both the recipient of the President's European Fellow award and as a fellow in geology.
-Isabel Fothergill Smith gained her bachelor's degree from Bryn Mawr alongside the help of Florence Bascom, a professor known for her accomplishments as one of the first women geologists, and the first women in America to achieve a PhD in geology.
+Isabel Fothergill Smith gained her bachelor's degree from Bryn Mawr alongside the help of Florence Bascom, a professor known for her accomplishments as one of the first woman geologists, and the first woman in America to achieve a PhD in geology.
 She continued her studies within this circle and obtained her master's degree, publishing "A columbite crystal from Boothwyn, Pennsylvania."
 In this research article she studied the relationship between columbite and granitic, pegmatitic and metamorphic rocks.
 She adds particular attention to a well-developed crystal from Boothwyn, Delaware County, that is held in Bryn Mawr College.
 The crystal came from Naaman Creek, Southwest of Boothwyn, in a pegmatite mass.

 After she received her master's, Bascom recommended an M. Carey Thomas European Fellowship from Bryn Mawr to Smith, enabling her to study mineralogy in Paris for a year (1920–1921).
 During this time, she was able to work and study with Professor A. Lacroix at the Université de Paris, whilst also finding value in listening to Professor Haüy's lectures.
 Following this, Smith completed her Ph.D. at Bryn Mawr, writing her dissertation: "Anorthosite in the Piedmont province of Pennsylvania."
 Here Smith pursues towards understanding the origin of anorthosite.
 She studied a small body of anorthosite in Honeybrook, Pennsylvania, more specifically, in Chester County.
 The evidence she finds gives support to Bowen's theory of the origin of anorthosite.
 From the evidence she gathered, she concluded that it was never in the form of a fluid.
 This was once published in the Pan-American Geologist.